parkseohye/jb243.github.io/README.md

 ## 1. Before entering,

-This is a blog that started out as a diary (since 2009).However, through this blog, I became special and I wanted to communicate with the world through this blog.Then, while watching the match between Lee Se-dol and AlphaGo in 2016, I wanted to sketch a tree about human knowledge on this blog.And now, I would like to complete this project in earnest.
+This is a blog that started out as a diary (since 2009).
+However, through this blog, I became special and I wanted to communicate with the world through this blog.Then, while watching the match between Lee Se-dol and AlphaGo in 2016, I wanted to sketch a tree about human knowledge on this blog.And now, I would like to complete this project in earnest.

 #### Mission 1.
 Realize the democratization of knowledge